 - End-of-life assistance for members and dependents

-- Colonoscopy, mammogram, youth immunizations shareable after 6 months of membership
+- Colonoscopy, mammogram shareable after 6 months of membership

 - Adoption expenses not shareable